Hinge-Loss Markov Random Fields and Probabilistic Soft Logic: Conclusion

 \section{Conclusion}

 In this paper we introduced HL-MRFs, a new class of probabilistic graphical models that unite and generalize several approaches to modeling relational and structured data: Boolean logic, probabilistic graphical models, and fuzzy logic.
-They can capture relaxed, probabilistic inference with Boolean logic and exact, probabilistic inference with fuzzy logic, making them useful models for both discrete and continuous data.
+HL-MRFs can capture relaxed, probabilistic inference with Boolean logic and exact, probabilistic inference with fuzzy logic, making them useful models for both discrete and continuous data.
 HL-MRFs also generalize these inference techniques with additional expressivity, allowing for even more flexibility.
-HL-MRFs are a significant addition to the the library of machine learning tools because they embody a very useful point in the spectrum of models that trade off between scalability and expressivity.
-As we showed, they can be easily applied to a wide range of structured problems in machine learning and achieve high-quality predictive performance, competitive with or surpassing the performance of state-of-the-art models.
-However, other models do not scale nearly as well, like discrete MRFs, or are not as versatile in their ability to capture such a wide range of problems, like Bayesian probabilistic matrix factorization.
+HL-MRFs are a significant addition to the the library of machine learning tools because they embody a useful point in the spectrum of models that trade off between scalability and expressivity.
+As we showed, they can be easily applied to a wide range of structured problems in machine learning and achieve high-quality predictive performance, competitive with or surpassing the performance of canonical approaches.
+However, these other models either do not scale as well, like discrete MRFs, or are not as versatile in their ability to capture a wide range of problems, like Bayesian probabilistic matrix factorization.

 We also introduced PSL, a probabilistic programming language for HL-MRFs.
 PSL makes HL-MRFs easy to design, allowing users to encode their ideas for structural dependencies using an intuitive syntax based on first-order logic.
-PSL also helps improve a very time-consuming aspect of the modeling process: refining a model.
-In contrast with other types of models that require specialized inference and learning algorithms depending on which structural dependencies are included, HL-MRFs can encode many types of dependencies and scale very well with the same inference and learning algorithms.
+PSL also helps accelerate a time-consuming aspect of the modeling process: refining a model.
+In contrast with other types of models that require specialized inference and learning algorithms depending on which structural dependencies are included, HL-MRFs can encode many types of dependencies and scale well with the same inference and learning algorithms.
 PSL makes it easy to quickly add, remove, and modify dependencies in the model and rerun inference and learning, allowing users to quickly improve the quality of their models.
 Finally, because PSL uses a first-order syntax, each PSL program actually specifies an entire class of HL-MRFs, parameterized by the particular data set over which it is grounded.
 Therefore, a model or components of a model refined for one data set can easily be applied to others.